With average conversion rates hovering around an abysmally low 4%, lead magnets continue to be a smart tactic for increasing opt-ins.

 And many more.

 Calculators are something that I recommend for anyone in the finance industry.
 Even if you’re not interested in putting up a calculator on your pricing page, pretty much anyone who talks about budgeting, saving, investing, credit, loans, or taxes would benefit from putting up some calculators on their website.
+The great thing is, you can also recreate them from excel or just an example.

 Coming up with successful lead magnet ideas is all about creativity and knowing your audience.
 The key is to provide value to the user, which will motivate them to take the immediate action that you want.